 Established nearly 40 years ago, this is a fifty mile walk (25 miles though our area) circling Calderdale going through a great variety of landscapes.

 The route has several link paths that allow you to divide it up into small circular walks.
 It is well way-marked and the paths should be in good condition.
 The Calderdale Way Association produce a guidebook, price £4.95 and Paul Hannon has written a guide, both are available through the shop on this site.
-There are also a number of Challenge events based on the Calderdale Way will be published on the site during 2017.
+Up to date detailed directions for the Calderdale Way will be published on the site during 2017.

 Todmorden Centenary Way

 The Todmorden Centenary Way is a twenty-mile circular route.
 It goes through upland pastures, woodlands, open moor and steep sided valleys around Todmorden.
 It is both a fascinating walk for regular walkers as well as an invitation to those with less experience.

 It can be used to make a series of day and half day walks of various lengths or a whole weekend’s walking.
 It can be joined at any point and sections walked in any order.
 Walks can be devised to suit all abilities and link paths enable circular walks to be planned with the option of using public transport.
 There is a Todmorden Centenary Way guidebook, available through the shop on this site at a discount price.